 As well as giving people the support and structure they need to get on with their work, daily timetables can be a good way to allow time for breaks, meals and exercise.
 The most successful remote workers are able to set clear boundaries between their work and home lives, and responsible employers should be ready to help their employees do this.

-3. Communication breakdowns
+3. communication breakdowns

 When people are spending a lot of time together in the workplace, frequent contact and communication between colleagues usually happens automatically.
 Co-workers will naturally talk to each other and discuss what's on their minds, which helps with relieving stress and sharing ideas that will help people do their jobs more effectively.